kevinpalm/red_hat_customers/report.md

 ![Multiple Scatter Plots of the Benchmark/Leak Model Predictions](images/output_group_scatters.png)

 On the x axis we have the days ongoing since the group first appeared, and on the y axis is the output label.
-You'll notice that some of the predictions are set for 0.5 - those are the data points that the machine learning model will address.
 Hopefully looking at this graph, how that the benchmark model inferred the labels that it is a little more intuitive.